 - Building materials

 People who work in construction and ship repair tend to experience the most significant asbestos exposure.
 The most common way workers are exposed to asbestos is as a result of:

 If You’ve Gotten Sick Due to Asbestos Exposure, We Can Help

-If your work has caused you to develop an asbestos exposure-related ailment, you may be owed compensation for your losses.
-It is unfair to unknowingly put yourself in harm’s way for your job.
+Now that you know ” What is Asbestos “- If your work has caused you to develop an asbestos exposure-related ailment, you may be owed compensation for your losses.
+It is unfair to put yourself in harm’s way for your job unknowingly.
 You should be made fully aware of any risks of the work before you accept the position.
 Don’t hesitate to contact our office right away with any questions you may have.
 We are ready and willing to help you now.

-Contact our experienced team here at Shrader & Associates L.L.P. to learn more about what we can do to help you.
-Give us a call at (713) 787-3733 or fill out the online contact form to get in touch with a skilled attorney today.
+Contact the experienced team here at Shrader & Associates L.L.P. to learn more about what we can do to help you.
+Call us at (713) 787-3733 or fill out the online contact form to get in touch with a skilled attorney today.